shiveenp/bluhrg/source/_posts/2020-Goals.md

 - **Consume more Vegetables**

-    With a goal to become completely Vegan by the end of this year
+    With a goal to become completely Vegan by the end of this year.

 - **Practice stoicism and avoid excesses**